exercism/v3/docs/maintainers/sample-concept-exercise-issue.md

 }
 ```

-Note that the prerequisites are dependent on which data type(s) are chosen to work with in the exercises.

 ### Step 5: updating issues

 - `https://github.com/exercism/v3/issues/18`: this issue should be updated to include the new exercise and its (new) concepts.

 ### Inspiration

-When implementing this exericse, it can be very useful to look at already implemented C# exercises like the [strings][docs-v3-csharp-concept-exercises-strings], [dates][docs-v3-csharp-concept-exercises-dates] or [floating-point numbers][docs-v3-csharp-concept-exercises-floating-point-numbers] exercises.
+When implementing this exericse, it can be very useful to look at already implemented C# exercises like the [strings][csharp-docs-concept-exercises-strings], [dates][csharp-docs-concept-exercises-dates] or [floating-point numbers][csharp-docs-concept-exercises-floating-point-numbers] exercises.
 You can also check the [general array concept documentation][docs-v3-types-array] to see if any other languages have already implemented an arrays exercise.

 ## Representer